 The law distinguishes between invitees, licensees and trespassers:

-- Invitees — A business invitee is someone who is visiting the premises to benefit themselves and/or the proprietor.
-This can include people dining at a restaurant or hotel guests.
-Invitees can also be considered people on property the public is allowed to be on, for example a park or a library.
-Property owners are liable for an invitee's injuries caused by hazards they knew about or should have known about.
+- Invitees — A business invitee is someone whose presence on the property benefits the property owner or manager.
+This can include a customer in a retail store or hotel guests.
+A public invitee is someone on property that the public can access, for example recreational areas or a library.
+Property owners can be held accountable for an invitee's injuries caused by hazards they knew about or should have known about.

-- Licensees — A licensee is someone who is on the property with the owner's consent, but for personal, non-business reasons.
-This can mean a family member coming over for dinner, but the law might apply to someone who stopped into a grocery store just to ask for directions.
-In Illinois, licensees have the same rights as invitees.
-In Missouri, property owners are only liable for hazards they knew about; the "should have known" doctrine doesn't apply when a licensee is injured.
+- Licensees — A licensee is someone who has the permission of the property owner to be on the premises, but the owner doesn't get any express benefit from their presence.
+This can mean a friend staying at your house, but the law might apply to someone who stopped into an establishment just to use the restroom.
+In Illinois, licensees have the same legal protections as invitees.
+In Missouri, property owners are only liable for hazards they had express knowledge of – not ones they "should have known about.

-- Trespassers — Trespassers are on the property without permission of the property owner.
-Therefore, they do not have the same protections as people that are allowed to be there, meaning they can't make a claim for a financial recovery.
-There are a couple of exceptions:
+- Trespassers — Trespassers are on the property illegally.
+Because of that, they do not have the same protections as people that are allowed to be there, meaning they can't make a claim to get compensated for their injuries.
+There are two exceptions:

 - Pursuant to Illinois Premises Liability Act and Missouri Revised Statute §537.349, a property owner can still be liable for a trespasser's injuries if the landowner acted with "willful and wanton misconduct."
-Meaning, if the owner intentionally created or allowed a danger to be there because they wanted to injure a trespasser, the trespasser may be able to sue the owner.
+Meaning, if the owner intentionally created or allowed a danger to exist because they wanted to injure a trespasser, they can still be held accountable.

-- Under the attractive nuisance theory, a child who is trespassing may be considered an invitee.
-An "attractive nuisance" is something present on the property that could be alluring to a child.
-Examples could be swimming pools, ladders or old appliances.
+- Under the attractive nuisance theory, property owners may be liable if a child gets hurt while trespassing.
+An "attractive nuisance" is something that is likely to attract children.
+Examples could be swimming pools, ladders or construction projects.
 If a child is injured by or because of an attractive nuisance, the family of the child may still sue the landowner for the child's injuries.

 Proving Your Premises Liability Claim in Fenton, MO

-- Duty of care — Did the property owner or manager have an obligation to keep you from unreasonable hazards?
-The degree of a landowner's responsibility to keep you safe depends on what kind of visitor you are and your jurisdiction.
+- Duty of care — Did the property owner or manager owe you a duty of care to prevent unreasonable risks of injury?
+The degree of the property owner's or manager's responsibility to keep you safe depends on what kind of visitor you are and your jurisdiction.
 Generally, anybody who is legally on the property is owed a duty of care.

-- Breach of duty — If they fail in their responsibility, property owners are considered to have breached their duty.
-That could mean not mopping up a wet spot on the floor, or not roping off a area of the property that has a dangerous condition.
+- Breach of duty — If they neglect their duty, property owners are considered to have breached their duty.
+That could mean not fixing a broken staircase, or not putting a "wet floor" sign out.

-- Causation — Did the dangerous condition cause or contribute to your injuries?
-If you fell because you had inappropriate footwear for the area, you may not be able to show that the property owner was negligent.
-Likewise, if you didn't observe warning signs because you weren't looking where you were going, the property owner may argue that your inattention caused your injuries, not the hazard.
+- Causation — Did the hazardous condition cause or contribute to your injuries?
+If you fell because you were running, you may not be able to show that the property owner was negligent.
+Likewise, if you didn't notice warning signs because you were looking at your phone, the property owner may argue that your inattention caused your injuries, not the dangerous condition.

-- Damages — To have a valid claim, you need to have suffered harm.
-Usually, you need to show financial loss, including lost wages and medical bills, to make a claim for how the injury impacted you physically and emotionally.
-If you sustained a bruise, but didn't need medical attention or miss any time off work, you may not have a valid claim.
+- Damages — In order to make a claim, you need to have suffered harm.
+Usually, you need to show economic loss, including lost wages and medical expenses, to get compensation for emotional harm and pain and suffering.
+If you sustained a bruise, but did not suffer any financial loss, you may not have a valid claim.

-Halvorsen Klote's Fenton, MO premises liability attorneys have proven numerous premises liability claims.
-If you have any doubts about the validity of your claim, or have questions about filing a personal injury lawsuit, call one of our attorneys for free today at 866-382-4167.
+Halvorsen Klote's Fenton, MO premises liability attorneys have taken on, proven and won these types of cases before.
+If you want to discuss your case, or have questions about filing a personal injury lawsuit, don't hesitate to speak to one of our attorneys at no charge at 866-382-4167.

-Most Common Premises Liability Lawsuit in Fenton, MO
+Types of Premises Liability Accidents in Fenton, MO

 Slip and Falls